Murder of Shawn Seesahai: Murder

 On 13 November 2023, Seesahai travelled to Wolverhampton from Birmingham with two friends.
-Seesahai and a friend were waiting in Stowlawn Playing Fields in Stow Heath—just northwest of Bilston—when a confrontation took place between them and the boys over a bench, or because one of the boys had shoulder-barged Seesahai unprovoked.
+Seesahai and a friend were waiting in Stowlawn Playing Fields in Stow Heath when a confrontation took place between them and the boys over a bench, or because one of the boys had shoulder-barged Seesahai unprovoked.

 One of the boys claimed during the trial that Seesahai and another man had approached the two boys and a female friend while they were sitting on a park bench, and that Seesahai had attacked them, put one of the boys in a headlock, and attempted to run away but tripped; one of the boys then proceeded to stab Seesahai to death with the other's machete.
 The second boy claimed he was nowhere near Seesahai when the other boy attacked him with the machete.

 Seesahai's friend stated that they were in the park drinking Red Bull and discussing their Christmas plans when they were attacked, unprovoked, by the two boys.
 Seesahai was shoulder-barged by one boy.
 They both then attempted to run away when one of the boys unsheathed a machete, but Seesahai tripped and was stabbed repeatedly; his friend stated during the trial "I was running for my life – I couldn't stay there and watch".